getyoti/yoti-ruby-sdk/README.md

 For the AML check you will need to provide the following:

-* Data provided by Yoti (please ensure you have selected the Given name(s) and Family name attributes from the Data tab in the Yoti Hub)
+* Data provided by Yoti (please ensure you have selected the Given name(s) and Family name attributes for your scenario on the Yoti Hub)
   * Given name(s)
   * Family name
 * Data that must be collected from the user: